 Updated data from the National Highway Traffic Safety Administration shows that as of April 27, 2018, 60% of recalled Takata airbags have been replaced.
 That’s 23.2 million airbags according to the NHTSA figures.
 There are still 15.2 million airbags (40%) to go.

-You can find even more specific data on various automaker completion rates on the NHTSA website.
+You can check specific completion rates for various automakers on the NHTSA recall site here.

 The defective Takata airbags being recalled have a chemical propellant that can explode with too much force when deployed.
-They are now linked to at least 21 deaths.
-The latest death was confirmed this month by the Florida Highway Patrol.
+They are now linked to at least 21 deaths worldwide.
+The latest death was confirmed in January by the Florida Highway Patrol.
 It involved an accident that killed a 34-year-old mother who died last July after airbags deployed in her 2002 Honda Accord.

 Photo Credit: 360b/ShutterstockTags: airbags recall takata